alar0330/Hash-hash/README.md

 ## C++ Hash Table template-based implementation

-Mini-project with a simple template-only Hash Table implementation as a C++ execise.
+Mini-project with a simple template-only Hash Table implementation as a C++ exercise.
 A quick framework-free unit testing is included.
 Documented with Doxygen to get going with it.